UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 following specific characteristics:

 - the returned booking has an `ERROR` status
-- fulfillment is available/fulfilled  only for some of the offerparts
+- fulfillment is available/fulfilled  only for some of the `OfferParts`
 - the confirmed balance amount only totals offer parts where the confirmation actually succeeded, while the provisional balance amounts to the total of the offer parts where the error occurred (or where the confirmation was never